School of Computing workshop with Bedford Girls’ School

 Workshop 2 was curated by Dr Naseer Al-Jawad, in which he introduced the groups to the purpose of IoT and computer networks.
 This gave the students an insight into the functionality of WiFi, 3G/4G and product connectivity.

 University workshops give potential students an insight into their subject of interest and the article above gives you an example of a workshop with the School of Computing.
-If you are interested in attending or organising one of these workshops with the University of Buckingham, please contact our administrators; Amy.email@example.com or Rosie.Johnson@buckingham.ac.uk to discuss further information.
+If you are interested in attending or organising one of these workshops with The University of Buckingham, please contact us by email at firstname.lastname@example.org to discuss further.

 Find out more about our courses in computing.